Akshay-Jhijhautia/Learning_React/importantPoints.md

 * a[0]: variable (selectedIndex), a[1]: updater function, this updated the a[0] variable, and react will be notified that state of our component has changed, and then react will re-render that component, it causes DOM to updated under the hood.Each component has its own state, even if we render ListGroup twice, both components will have their own state\*/
 * React Node is a class defined in react module, with the help of which we can pass complex html or simple string as child to a component.
 Using children prop, we can pass children to a component
 * useForm is a custom hook, it returns a object
+* If you only need to export a single value from a module, or if the module represents a main feature of your application, use export default.
+If you need to export multiple values from a module, or if you want to organize your code into smaller, reusable components, use export with named exports.

 **In main.tsx**: